-GEOCRI will also work in collaboration with other GEO initatives, including GEOBON, GFOI, AmeriGEOSS, HimalayanGEOSS, GECO, GEOGLOWS, GEO-GNOME, GSNL, Global Wildfire Information System, GEO-DARMA and GEOGLAM.
+GEOCRI will also liaise and work in collaboration with other GEO initatives, including GEOBON, GFOI, AmeriGEOSS, HimalayanGEOSS, GECO, GEOGLOWS, GEO-GNOME, GSNL, Global Wildfire Information System, GEO-DARMA and GEOGLAM.

 User engagement

-Hannele Savela and all
+Hannele Savela and all HS ok

 How the established user communities link to the initiative

 Cold region Earth observation user communities include scientists, policy-makers, industry, business and commerce, students, and local communities.
 Earth observation data and information should meet the needs and requirements of these different user communities.

-The ESA – NRSCC / Dragon Program
+GEOCRI User engagement will be done by utilizing several modalities ranging from face-to-face events and capacity building to on-line surveys and –ultimately- operational services developed in contact with the users.

-The first stage of activities by the User Engagement and Communication Task Team will include the identification of current and potential user communities, and their specific features, and consultation with these user communities about their needs and expectations on the content and modality of the information services that they would like GEOCRI to offer.
-The second stage is to plan, develop and implement the services based on the user community identification and consultation.
+In 2017-2019, the first stage of activities by the User Engagement and Communication Task Team will include the identification of current and potential user communities, and their specific features, and consultation with these user communities about their needs and expectations on the content and modality of the information services that they would like GEOCRI to offer.
+The second stage will be planning, development and implementation of the services based on the user community identification and consultation.
 Continuous dialogue and engagement with the user communities is needed at all stages of GEOCRI activities.

 How the activity would benefit stakeholders (in particular developing countries) GEOCRI benefits its stakeholders by supporting the provision of accurate and timely Earth observation data and information.
 As outlined in chapter 5, GEOCRI contributes to all eight GEO SBAs.

 In addressing all eight of the GEO SBAs, GEOCRI’s benefits are wide reaching with impacts in all domains as well as in cross-cutting issues like climate change.
 Furthermore, GEOCRI, through its contributors, engages with a range of stakeholders, including scientists, policymakers, local communities and businesses.
-This ensures that GEOCRI works to effectively to address clear needs and requirements to maximize benefit.
+Close stakeholder engagement will ensure that GEOCRI works to effectively address user needs and requirements to maximize benefit.

-A key component of GEOCRI is the identification of the needs and requirements of different stakeholders.
-By engaging with stakeholders themselves, GEOCRI is able to accurately identify the needs of Earth observation data and information users.
-By engaging with stakeholders directly throughout its activities, GEOCRI is able to maximize benefits to them.

 Examples of expected benefits to stakeholders include improved mitigation of the local inhabitants to the climate change effects, improved climate-change related decision making at national, regional, international and global level, more efficient use of research infrastructures in cold regions, and improved open data availability of cold regions related Earth observations.

 How the activity feeds into decision-making processes

-By leveraging the global visibility and convening power of GEO, GEOCRI makes a positive contribution to national, regional and international decision-making processes.
-GEOCRI, via its contributors, feeds reliable, science-based Earth observation data and information to policy makers, enabling better, more effective decisions in cold regions and beyond.
+By leveraging the global visibility and convening power of GEO, GEOCRI makes a positive contribution to national, regional and international decision-making processes and science strategies.
+GEOCRI, via its contributors, feeds reliable, science-based Earth observation data and information to policy makers, enabling well-informed and more effective decisions in cold regions and beyond.

-GEOCRI, via its contributors and GEO more broadly, has the possibility to provide Earth observation-based data and information into the international cold region science strategies.

 Data policy & management

 Peter Pulsifer, Julie Friddell , Yubao Qiu